MarounMaroun/whowon/README.md

 # whowon

-For those who forgot who won the 1990 world cup.
+For those who forgot who won the 1990 World Cup, or just curious to know how many times Argentina won the cup.

 ![whowon](.meta/whowon.gif "whowhon")